nseilaz/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Anticipate_failure_with_fault_injection_simulator/3_Run_fault_injection_and_fixed_built_in_policy.md

 ### 3.3 We launch a new experiment with same template and verify again.

- 1. **Validate the simulation action taken from external**
+ 1. **As per the previous step, start the CPU experiment again**
- * Since the FIS experiment is launch a Systems Managers Run Command toward the target instance, we check the Run Command History page in AWS Systems Managers.
+ * Since the FIS experiment is launched as a Systems Managers Run Command on the target instances, you can check the Run Command History page in AWS Systems Managers for details.
+To navigate there, navigate to the System Manager service, from the left hand menu select ***run command*** then select in the main tab at the top the command history tab.
- * And we can see there is Success record for our CPU stress process.
+ * You will see that a Success record for our CPU stress process is displayed.
  ![Validate the action from external](/Operations/200_Anticipate_failure_with_fault_injection_simulator/Images/session3-validate-action-external.png)
- 2. **Validate the simulation action taken fom internal**
+ 2. **Validate the simulation action, in this experiments case, it was a high CPU event**
- * Then we turn to check the CPU from instance inside
- * We can leverage the the CloudWatch metrics of Average CPU utilization Rate, which already installed from Cloudformation initialization.
+ * You expect to see high CPU usage, for this you can leverage the the CloudWatch metrics of CPU utilization.
- * Go to the AutoScaling Group and find **WebApp1** and switch to **Monitoring** tab, select **EC2**, then you can see the **CPU Utilization (Percentage)** metrics.
+ * Navigate to the EC2 service, then on the left hand menu select the AutoScaling Groups, find **WebApp1** and switch to **Monitoring** tab, select **EC2**, you can see the **CPU Utilization (Percent)** metrics.
- * As we expected, the CPU is climing up when we launched the experiment.
+ * As expected, the CPU is being consumed by the the experiment.
 ![Validate the action from internal](/Operations/200_Anticipate_failure_with_fault_injection_simulator/Images/session3-validate-action-internal.png)

- 3. And we check the responding action on Activity History Tab on Autoscaling Group "**WebApp1**".
-It shows instance Scale-out with expected average CPU utilization rate.
+ 3. Select the Activity History Tab on Autoscaling Group "**WebApp1**".
+It shows an instance Scale-out event has occured, this was expected.
 ![asg-create-dynamic-target-tracking-policy](/Operations/200_Anticipate_failure_with_fault_injection_simulator/Images/session3-asg-history-scale-out-high-cpu.png)

-Now we can said our architecture design is ready on autoscaling for High CPU utilization.
+In terms of the experiment, you firstly identfied an incorrect behaviour when the experiment was first run, there was no scaling event that occured.
+You where then able to take action to rectify the incorrect configuration, retest and you are now certain that the expected auto scaling is occuring.
+You are now confident that your web site will be able to scale and remain avalaible when a high CPU event occurs.

 {{< prev_next_button link_prev_url="../2_deploy_aws_fis_stack/" link_next_url="../4_anticipate_failure_with_customized_cw_metrics/" />}}